ACCakut/pan-genome-visualization/README.md

 └── not_found.json
 ```

+The `index.json` allows the web app to discover the list of pathogens available and to generate a web page for each pathogen.

-Your data is now ready to be served.
+Your data is now indexed and is ready to be served.

 #### Step 2: Serve te data